 Test Score Waivers

 Some departments allow waivers of their test score requirements.
 In those cases, applicants may request a waiver of test scores based on previous course work, a previous graduate degree in related area, work experience, or special circumstances where test scores may not reflect your actual comprehension.
 If you would like to request a test score waiver of either the GRE or TOEFL, please complete the GRE/TOEFL Test Score Waiver form and submit it via email directly to the Graduate School at email@example.com.

 Once a request is received, the Graduate School will forward it to the appropriate department.
 All waiver requests require the approval of both the department and the Graduate School.
-When a decision is reached regarding the waiver request, the applicant's admissions record and checklist will be updated and can be viewed online by the applicant when checking their application status.
+When a decision is reached regarding the waiver request, the applicant's admissions record and checklist will be updated and can be viewed online by the applicant.